ashambalev/kivy-physics-sandbox/README.md

 Kivy Physics Sandbox is educational application for visualizing different physics-based experiments.

-The main feature of this application is ability to quickly develop new experiments using application' provided classes.
+The main feature of this application is interactivity and ability to quickly develop new experiments using application' provided classes.

 Experiments are dynamically populated from `experiments` folder.
 Each experiment must have this folder structure: